jmservera/FagorEderlan/docs/_posts/2016-10-15-FagorEderlan.md

 - The molding controller was upgraded with a more powerful machine with Windows 7, so we will have a better.Net compatibility
 - In the future, they will evaluate new IO-Link compatible sensors so data could be retrieved in real-time using an OPC-UA gateway

-The concerns that arised about this project:
+The concerns that arose about this project:

 - **Security**: the IT department of the company is also involved, and they are concerned about the security of the whole system
 - **Connectivity and bandwidth limits**: their current broadband network is very limited, so they want to limit bandwidth usage of the system and control when the data is sent to the cloud